osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 ```

 ## Publishing a TF tree
-For rviz depends on [TF](http://wiki.ros.org/tf) for understanding where to display everything.
+RVIZ depends on [TF](http://wiki.ros.org/tf) for understanding where to display everything.

 This is usually accomplished with the robot_state_publisher.
 This program will publish all the fixed joints in your URDF to the TF tree along with non-fixed joints based on messages published to /JointStates (like the propeller rotations).